dheerajeshwar32/CarbonRoute/README.md

 **The Frontend Dashboard for Sustainable AI Inference**

 This is the client-side interface for **CarbonRoute**, a sustainable AI routing engine.
-Built with React and Vite, this dashboard allows users to input prompts, configure Service Level Agreement (SLA) weights in real-time, and visualize the exact cloud region, carbon footprint, and latency of their AI inference execution.
+Built with React and Vite, this dashboard allows users to input prompts and visualize the exact cloud region, carbon footprint, and latency of their AI inference execution.

 ## 🚀 Key Features

-*   **Dynamic SLA Configuration:** Adjustable sliders allow users to set strict latency limits (e.g., < 200ms) and balance priorities between carbon efficiency and compute cost.
+*   **Fixed SLA Policy:** Evaluates incoming prompts against a strict default latency limit (< 200ms) and balances priorities between carbon efficiency (0.9 weight) and compute cost (0.1 weight) via the backend API.
 *   **Live Telemetry Visualization:** Instantly displays the routing decision, including the selected global region, network latency, and the live carbon intensity (gCO2/kWh) of that specific grid.
 *   **Zero-Emission Cache Indicators:** Automatically detects and highlights when a response is served directly from the edge cache (Redis) resulting in 0 gCO2/kWh emissions.
 *   **Minimalist, Responsive UI:** Built with Tailwind CSS to ensure a clean, accessible, and fast experience across all devices.